paulhopkins11/template-microservice/README.md

 How to copy and extend this microservice
 ----------------------------------------
-To copy and extends the template you need to copy and then edit a few key files.
+To use this template you need to copy and then edit a few key files.

 1. Make a new directory and copy the template